 What Men Will Love About A Lanzarote Lads Holiday

 While the southern resort towns of Playa Blanca, Papagayo beach, Puerto Calero, and Puerto del carmen may be the big draw for your lads holiday adventure plans, there are destinations all over the island that you and your brothers will want to make sure not to miss.

 Explore The Many Beaches

-Nearly three hundred years ago the island of Lanzarote was covered by fizzing volcanic ash and lava, and much of these deposits now make-up Timanfaya National Park, which hosts over a million visitors every year.
-You can choose the option to take a guided tour through amber lava flows, or for the more adventurous you can make for La Caldera Blanca in Mancha Blanca and climb the now dormant volcano to explore its crater and take in stunning panoramic views.
+Nearly three hundred years ago the island of Lanzarote was covered by fizzing volcanic ash and a lava flow, and much of these deposits now make up the legendary Parque Nacional de Timanfaya.
+Located on the north coast, this park has many different areas to explore, including the Los Volcanes Natural Park (which is where many of the park's volcanic features can be found).
+You can choose the option to take a guided tour through hardened lava flows, or for the more adventurous you can make for La Caldera Blanca in Mancha Blanca and climb the now dormant volcano to explore its crater and take in stunning panoramic views.

 This is Lanzarote´s undisputed heavyweight attraction.
 The landscape is simply jaw-dropping at Timanfaya National Park, scene of one of the modern world´s longest ever volcanic eruptions.
 Which raged for six, arduous years during the 1730´s and which submerged about one-quarter of the island beneath a carpet of thick lava, punctuated with the spent peaks of burnt-out volcanoes.

 This Land Was Even Used To Replicate The Experience Of Navigating Lunar Terrain